Multisensor Multiobject Tracking with Improved Sampling Efficiency: Introduction

+\ac{pf} \cite{DuaHua:07,DuaHua:09,DuaHua:10,DuaHua:13,BunGod:16} is a promising strategy for challenging nonlinear estimation problems that has recently received significant attention \cite{LiCoates:17}. \rdd{It has the potential to avoid particle degeneracy due to its ability to actively move particles representing a prior or predicted \ac{pdf} to locations of high likelihood.\footnote{\rdd{Conventional strategies that rely on resampling also move particles but do so in a more passive way.
+In particular, in conventional strategies, after particles are randomly drawn, only those that correspond to locations of high likelihood remain after resampling.
+In challenging problems, this is prone to particle degeneracy, i.e., the number of remaining particles can become too low to be a representative description of the underlying posterior \ac{pdf}.}}}

-\ac{pf} \cite{DuaHua:07,DuaHua:09,DuaHua:10,DuaHua:13,BunGod:16} is a promising strategy for estimation in nonlinear systems with high-dimensional states and informative measurements. \ac{pf} makes use of a homotopy function to incrementally move a set of particles sampled from the predicted \ac{pdf}.
-In particular, a \ac{pde} is obtained by combining the homotopy function with the Fokker-Planck equation.
-The solution to the \ac{pde} can be discretized and used as a transport equation for particle migration.
+This active motion is illustrated Fig.~\ref{fig:particleFlowHyperboloid}.
+For \ac{pf} a homotopy function is defined to formulate a pdf that can be smoothly deformed from the predicted pdf (or prior pdf) to the posterior pdf. \ac{pf} then makes use of the homotopy function to incrementally move a set of particles sampled from the predicted \ac{pdf}.
+In particular, a \ac{pde} for particle velocity is obtained by combining the homotopy function with the Fokker-Planck equation.
+The particle velocity solution to the \ac{pde} can be discretized and used as a transport equation for particle migration.
 After migration, the set of particles represents the posterior \ac{pdf}.
 There are two different types of \ac{pf} resulting in the \ac{edh} filter and the \ac{ledh} filter.
 In the \ac{edh} filter, the \ac{pf} equations are computed once for the mean of all particles.
-In contrast, in the computationally more demanding \ac{ledh} filter, the \ac{pf} equations are computed for each particle individually.
+In contrast, in the computationally more demanding \ac{ledh} filter, the \ac{pf} equations are computed for each particle individually. \rd{\ac{pf} has been demonstrated to achieve a superior performance complexity tradeoff compared to existing approaches that aim at improving sampling efficiency \cite{LiCoates:17}.} \rdd{As other particle filtering approaches, \ac{pf} is highly parallelizable \cite{DuaHua:09,DuaHua:10,DuaHua:13} and thus ideal for real-time processing on graphical processing units (GPUs).}